remaro-network/dlToPlanning/README.md

 - translates OWL TBox axioms to PDDL derived predicates and inputs them into existing PDDL domain
 - translates OWL ABox axioms to PDDL to assertions and inputs them into existing PDDL problem
 - takes care of introducing new constants and objects, where necessary
+- can introduce comparision between numbers from ontology in planning domain

 ## Build
 build project by running